Wind Ensemble Concert Series

 Discover the power of resilience and transformation.
 Works included in this concert reflect personal and communal contexts of belonging, illustrating how individual growth and shared truths help us find our place.

-Visions in Past & Present (March 5, 2026)
+Visions on Past (March 5, 2026)

 Honor tradition while embracing new voices.
 This concert reveals how belonging is shaped by history, heritage, and the bravery to move forward together.